fossasia/eventyay-talk/doc/api/fundamentals.rst

 It returns an object with your ``name``, ``email``, ``locale`` and ``timezone``.

 .. note:: The API also supports authentication via browser sessions,
-          the same way that you authenticate with pretalx when using the browser interface.
+          the same way that you authenticate with eventyay when using the browser interface.
 Using this authentication is *not* officially supported for use by third-party clients and we may change or remove it at any time.
 If you want to use session authentication,